bcgov/workbc-ssot/migration/README.md

 - Write a data loading script to transform the CSV file into PostgreSQL data.
 Follow the [`pgloader` documentation](https://pgloader.readthedocs.io/en/latest/tutorial/tutorial.html#loading-csv-data-with-pgloader) and refer to examples in this present folder.
 Name the script `Data_File.load` to correspond to the source `Data_File.xlsx`.

 - Run the transformation and examine the output to ensure there are no errors.
+Note that the script expects the environment variables `PGUSER`, `PGPASSWORD`, `PGDATABASE`, and `PGHOST` to be set for the PostgreSQL database.
 ```
 pgloader Data_File.load
 ```